-Components ofComponents of discrepancy which must be provided as evidence for this indicatorDiscrepancyinclude:
+Components of discrepancy which must be provided as evidence for this indicator include:

-- a clearly articulated standard of comparison, - a description of the child's current level of performance, and - a description of the discrepancy and the significance of this discrepancy performance relative to the comparison group.
+- a clearly articulated standard of comparison, - a description of the child's current level of performance, and - a description of the discrepancy and the significance of this discrepancy

+An appropriate expectation would likely be based on a minimal level of student performance relative to the comparison group.
 A standard of comparison is selected and used to evaluate the individual's performance.
 The standard chosen must be relevant to the targeted area of concern.
 Teams are encouraged to consider first, if the individual is discrepant from: